leesur2014/WebApp-TP/specification/socket.md

 #### `user_enter` and `user_exit`

-The data has only one `user_id` field, containing the id of the involved user.
+Returned data has only one `user_id` field, containing the id of the involved user.
 The client may GET `/api/user/id` for more information, such as nickname, observer state of that user.

 #### `user_change`